casper-network/casper-sidecar/resources/ETC_README.md

 wal_autocheckpointing_interval = 1000
 ```

-This section includes configurations for the `sqlite` database.
+This section includes configurations for the SQLite database.

 * `file_name` - The database file path.
 * `max_connections_in_pool` - The maximum number of connections to the database.
 (Should generally be left as is.)